SEIR-7-06/installfest/environment-setup/node-express-stack.md

   $ brew install node
   ```

-2. Run the Terminal command `which node` to check that Node.js was installed.
-You should see a file path.
+2. Run the Terminal command `node -v` to check that Node.js was installed.
+It should print a version number greater than or equal to "v5.8.0".
 The Terminal command `node` changes your Terminal into a Javascript REPL ("Read Evaluate Print Loop"), like the right-hand side of repl.it.
 Type `ctrl + c` twice to quit out of the REPL and return to the normal Terminal commands.

 2. Run the Terminal command `which npm` to check that NPM is installed.
 The Node Package Manager, used through various `npm` commands, is a lot like Homebrew, except we'll use it for Node.js-specific tools instead of for general Mac tools.
 NPM packages are often called "node modules."